mykelalvis/FATESRD/fate-srd.com/Other/venture-city.md

 ### Collateral Damage Effects

-**POW!:** It's pretty trivial for you to just pick someone up and toss ‘em through the scenery.
+**POW!:** It's pretty trivial for you to just pick someone up and toss 'em through the scenery.
 You can take out a nameless NPC entirely, or deal a mild consequence to anyone else, at the expense of the structural integrity of the buildings around you.

 **SMASH!:** You can raise your mighty fists and hit the ground with enough force that the whole earth seems to shake, attacking everyone in your zone with [[Physique]].